 All federal tax forms and publications are available on the U.S. Department of Treasury Internal Revenue Service Forms and Publications page.

-Non-residents for tax purposes will need either Form 1040NR-EZ and its instructions or Form 1040NR and its instructions, and may also need to consult Publication 901 (Tax treaties) and Publication 519 (Tax Guide for Aliens).
+Non-residents for tax purposes will need Form 1040NR and its instructions, and may also need to consult Publication 901 (Tax treaties) and Publication 519 (Tax Guide for Aliens).
 F and J students and scholars will also need Form 8843.

-Residents for tax purposes will need Form 1040, Form 1040A, or Form 1040-EZ, and may need additional forms or schedules depending on their individual situations.
+Residents for tax purposes will need Form 1040, and may need additional forms or schedules depending on their individual situations.

 |Michigan||State of Michigan tax forms and instructions are available from the Michigan Department of Treasury tax forms page.|

 Most international students and scholars follow special instructions for filling out the tax withholding form, Form W-4.
-You can find instructions on the second page of the "Alien Certificate" and see examples of how to fill out the federal and Michigan Form W-4 on the Payroll Office website.
+You can see examples of how to fill out the federal and Michigan Form W-4 on the Payroll Office website.

 Form 1098-T is used to claim one of the Education Tax Credits ("Hope" or "Lifetime Learning") on their income tax forms.
 International students who are non-residents for tax purposes are not eligible for these tax credits.
 You can keep Form 1098-T for your records, but you will not need this form to prepare your income tax forms.

 University of Michigan Form 1098-T information is available at the U-M Student Financial Services website.